thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 ![Database Structure](./Img/databaseStructure.png)

+**Future Growth and Scalability**:

+The database structure is designed to handle future growth by separating user data into two collections: `Users` and `UserData`.
+This separation allows for scalability and flexibility in managing user information.
+As the app grows, additional fields can be added to these collections to accommodate new features and data requirements, it can also be adapted with indexing strategies to handle large-scale data queries.

+**Security and Data Protection**:

+- **Authentication**: User authentication will be handled using Firebase Authentication, which provides secure sign-in methods and integrates with other Firebase services.
+- **Data Encryption**: Firebase services automatically encrypt data in transit and at rest, ensuring that user data is protected.
+- **Access Control**: Firebase Security Rules will be implemented to control access to data and ensure that only authorized users can read or write data.
+- **Secure API Keys**: API keys and other sensitive information will be stored securely using environment variables and managed through Firebase security rules.

 ### 3.3 APIs

 The choice to use Google Maps APIs is based on several key factors.
 Firstly, they are well-documented, which significantly streamlines development and reduces potential issues.
 Being provided by Google, ensures the assurance of long-term support and stability, minimizing the risk of sudden deprecation.
 Additionally, Google Maps APIs are highly efficient and reliable, making them an ideal choice for location-based services.
 Lastly, Google offers a $300 credit for these services, which is particularly beneficial for a school project without revenue, allowing for extensive testing and development without incurring costs.